DersuG/notes/thoughts/nonlinear_text.md

         - most people will try to read top-down
         - can emphasize specific paths
         - reader still has the final say
+    - you can even leave off the lines and set the reader truly free
 - also, it just looks cool

 ### Making graph poetry in draw.io